Carl C. Awh, M.D.

 Tennessee Retina Physicians

-Dr. Awh is the happily married father of three children.
-He enjoys golf, triathlon, music, and travel.
+Dr. Awh is happily married and is the father of three children.
+He enjoys golf, running, and travel.

 Vitreoretinal Surgery and Research